-We are substantially dependent on the success of our core DNA synthesis business.
+We are substantially dependent on the success of our synthetic DNA products.

-To date, we have invested nearly all of our efforts and financial resources in the research and development of our DNA synthesis business.
+To date, we have invested nearly all of our efforts and financial resources in the research and development of our synthetic DNA products.
 The DNA synthesis business is very capital intensive, particularly for early stage companies that do not have significant off-setting revenues.

 Our financial results are dependent on strengthening our core business while diversifying into other developing sectors such as pharmaceutical biologics drug discovery and data storage.
-Substantially all of our revenue generated to date is from our core DNA synthesis business.
+Substantially all of our revenue generated to date is from our synthetic DNA products.

-Our near-term prospects, including our ability to finance our Company and enter into strategic collaborations, will depend heavily on the successful development and commercialization of our core DNA synthesis business.
-These initiatives will be substantially dependent on our ability to generate revenue from our core DNA synthesis business and obtain other funding necessary to support these initiatives.
+Our near-term prospects, including our ability to finance our Company and enter into strategic collaborations, will depend heavily on the successful development and commercialization of our synthetic DNA products.
+These initiatives will be substantially dependent on our ability to generate revenue from our synthetic DNA products and obtain other funding necessary to support these initiatives.
 Our inability to continue these initiatives and initiate new research and development efforts could result in a failure to develop new products, improve upon existing products such that sectors like pharmaceutical biologics drug discovery and data storage may never be fully developed, and expand our addressable market which could have a material and adverse impact on our sales, business, financial position and results of operations.